Homework 3: Optimization in Neural Network¶

 Exercise 6: Implemente gradient_descent_step()

-as inputs - For each layer, it retrive weights and biases from
+2. For each layer, it retrive weights and biases from parameters, gradients from grads

-- Store the updated weights and biases back into
+4. Store the updated weights and biases back into parameters

 def gradient_descent_step(parameters, grads, learning_rate):